ArimaGenomics/CHiC/README.md

 ### Installing CHiCAGO

 Refer to the documentation at: https://bioconductor.org/packages/release/bioc/html/Chicago.html for help installing CHiCAGO and its dependencies.
+#### *IMPORTANT NOTE: bedtools v2.26 or later isn't compatible with CHiCAGO!
+Please use v2.25 instead!!!*

 ```
 # in R